Hurricane season has arrived. Use these checklists to prepare home, family

 - Homeowners should strengthen roofs, doors, and windows to reduce wind and water damage.

 Lives and property are at stake when a tropical storm or hurricane hits, unleashing high winds, heavy rain and storm surge.
+While hurricane season starts June 1 and ends Nov.
+30, there’s still time to get ready.
+The Atlantic hurricane season peaks Sept.
+10, with the most active period between mid-August and mid-October, according to the National Oceanic and Atmospheric Administration.

 Activity is expected to be below normal for the 2026 hurricane season, according to the annual forecast from Colorado State University meteorologists.
-They predict six major hurricanes — two of them major — and a total of 13 names storms, which would include tropical storms.
+They predict six hurricanes — two of them major — and a total of 13 names storms, which would include tropical storms.

 “As with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season,” the CSU forecast summary said.
 “Thorough preparations should be made every season, regardless of predicted activity.”